MOXA-ISD/developer-docs/docs/edge-intro.md

 ![system-overview](assets/edge/system-overview.png)

-**Southbound APP** acquires data from device and publishing data to any subcriber.
-It also listens direct command from northbound APP and response to the underlying devices. **Northbound APP** usually subscribes data from southbound APP and exports to the cloud.
-It comprises web interface, backend HTTP service and a daemon to configure, for example, which tags to be uploaded and collecting interval. **DATA CORE** is responsible to manage devices and tags.
-Southbound APP will be notified when a device registers to ThingsPro Edge with the protocol the southbound APP provieded which is introduced in Tag SDK.
-Web interface of northbound APP is needed to register to **WEB SERVER** that is a reverse proxy to sucure REST API.
+- **Southbound APP** acquires data from device and publishes to subcribers.
+It also listens direct command from northbound APP and response to the underlying devices.
+- **Northbound APP** usually subscribes data from southbound APP and exports to the cloud.
+It comprises web interface and backend HTTP service to configure which data to be uploaded and collecting interval.
+Besides, it has a daemon to subscribe data in real time.
+- **DATA CORE** is responsible to manage devices and tags.
+Southbound APP will be notified when a device registers to ThingsPro Edge with the protocol the southbound APP provieded.
+The design and implementation will be introduced in [Southbound SDK](edge-appdev-south).
+- Web interface of northbound APP is needed to register to **WEB SERVER** that is a reverse proxy to sucure REST API.
 APP life cycle is managed by **APP SERVICE**.
-APP is container based and package by ThingsPro developent kit that will be introduced in APP development section.
+APP is container based and package by ThingsPro [developent kit](edge-appdev-app).
+- **Device Management** makes the hardware to be managed by ThingsPro Edge and ThingsPro Server.

 ## Install ThingsPro Edge